This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A CAT scan or CT scan, short for computerized tomography, is a test involving a special X-ray machine that can be used to take pictures of the baby’s brain, skull, and vessels in the brain.

-The infant is placed into the scanner, which will then take the images.
-The process generally lasts around 10 to 15 minutes, or sometimes longer, depending on whether sedation is needed and how many images are being taken.
+The infant is placed into the scanner, which takes the images.
+The process generally lasts 10 to 15 minutes, or sometimes longer, depending on whether sedation is needed and how many images are being taken.

 MRI

 The MRI scanner is a machine that uses a strong magnet.
-Like a CT scan, the baby’s head is placed into the scanner in order to take images of the brain.
+Like a CT scan, the baby’s head is placed into the scanner to take images of the brain.

-It’s safe and painless, but an MRI takes more time, and the infant has to be completely still during the scan.
+It’s safe and painless, but an MRI takes longer, and the infant must be completely still during the scan.
 This is usually a difficult task for babies.
 Sedation is generally required to help babies remain calm and still during this more lengthy scan.

 For more detailed information on imaging tests and cerebral palsy, refer to our article, Cerebral Palsy Imaging Tests.